-The Chicano myth of Aztlán appears to be an adaptation by Mexican/Hispanic supremacists of the occult Nazi myth of a utopian Atlantis, where the Aryans dwelt as a race of gods.
-The Aztecs are also said to have been descended from a mythical race of gods, who lived in the mythical, paradisaical homeland of Aztlán.
+The Chicano myth of Aztlán developed by Mexican/Hispanic supremacists is similar to — if not directly adapted from — the occult Nazi myth of a utopian Atlantis, where the Aryans dwelt as a race of gods.
+The Aztecs are also said to have been descended from a mythical race of gods, who lived in their homeland paradise of Aztlán.

 Chicano-ism teaches the supremacy of the “new” Hispanic mestizo (or mixed) “race” over other races.
 This is still a racist concept, or better said, a reverse-racist concept.
 The founders of the Chicano movement have adapted and re-used some Nazi occult mythology to their own Mexican-American cultural context.
 This webpage outlines and reviews some of the similarities and also other quasi-religious symbolism used in the Chicano nationalist movement.
 As is the nature of such revolutionary movements, most of the rank-and-file members are probably not aware of the occult underpinnings of this perverse ideology.

 The Minutemen and others have complained in the past about the Chicanos raising a modified version of the Mexican flag at this public park.
 Such a flag raising, though a violation of the Flag Code, can be considered by the authorities to be a legitimate, though very obnoxious, exercise of their 1st Amendment right to freedom of speech.
 A bigger issue is that this is a subversive, racialist anti-American quasi-religious cult movement, blatantly mis-using public land and tax money for neo-pagan religious purposes and to promote their subversive revolutionary political agenda.
 That city, state and federal governments fund their religious and political activities in such places as Chicano Park in San Diego violates the Constitution and a number of laws at various levels.
 It is, in fact, treasonous for public officials to support a nationalist group that claims a large part of the US as its lost homeland.